-Phase 3: In Phase 3 of the Athletic Park site development, the new restroom construction (and demolition of the existing restroom), the development of the playground and climbing boulder, and the exercise equipment circuit loop walk to the west side of the park will take place.
+Phase 3: In Phase 3 of the Athletic Park site development, the new restroom construction (and demolition of the existing restroom), the development of the playground and climbing boulder, and the small children's strider track and exercise equipment circuit loop walk to the west side of the park will take place.
 Work on the new restroom would begin first with the existing restroom remaining open until the completion of the new facility.
 Then the existing restroom would be demolished and revegetated.
 All existing park features shall remain open during this phase of construction except for the existing little league baseball field, which will have been replaced by the new high school regulation field in Phase 2.
 The new pickleball courts will also be open.

-Phase 4: The fourth phase of the Athletic Park preferred master plan development would include the second little league sized baseball field and reconfiguring the existing soccer fields to accommodate for the additional little league field.
+Phase 4: The fourth phase of the Athletic Park preferred master plan development would include the second softball/little league sized baseball field and reconfiguring the existing soccer fields to accommodate for the additional little league field.
 During this phase of construction, all existing park amenities will remain open along with the new high school baseball field, pickleball courts, playground and climbing boulder area, exercise equipment circuit loop, and new restroom.
 Parts of existing soccer fields and the new little league field may be closed at different times to allow for construction/refurbishment activity.

 Phase 5: The final phase of the Athletic Park development would feature the bike park, skate park expansion, and new picnic shelter.
 These were not the top priority of features for improvement as expressed in the community survey.
 However, the inclusion of them in Phase 5 of the park development would offer a new bike park use that is not currently available at the Athletic Park and also create a regional competition skate park.
 The development of the amenities in Phase 5 would bring the preferred master plan into full fruition.
 During this phase of construction, all park amenities (existing and new) would be open for use, except for the skate park-which would remain closed during its expansion.
+This phase would also feature resurfacing the existing tennis courts with the dual tennis/pickleball striping.